jmtc7/URrobot_alternative_programming_method_proposal/README.md

 ## Scripts
+### Software in the tool
-As mentioned in the introduction, there are two scripts: *programar.py* and *reproducir.py*.
+As mentioned in the introduction, in the tool, two Python scripts will be executed in the Raspberry Pi: *programar.py* and *reproducir.py*, both of them contained in the *source_code* folder.

 * ***programar.py*** tracks the centroid of the biggest green triangle perceived by the camera.
 I convert to HSV, threshold and use the Ramer-Douglas-Peucker algorithm to classify shapes.
 Then, the neeeded cartesian corrections to center the centroid in the frame are calculated.
-Finally, they are written in a file and sended to the robot, which will solve the inverse-kinematics to reach the new target.
+Finally, they are sent to the robot (which will solve the inverse-kinematics to reach the new target) and written into a corrections file named *correcciones.txt* that will be used by the other script to reproduce the trajectory..

 * ***reproducir.py***.
-This script does the same that *programar.py* substituting the computer vision and corrections calculation for just reading a line of the file.
-The aquired data is then sent to the robot so that it will behave as it did during the programming.
+This script does the same as *programar.py* but substituting the computer vision and corrections calculation for just reading a line of the corrections file *correcciones.txt*.
+The aquired data is then sent to the robot so that it will behave as it did during the programming phase.

+### Software in the robot
+Appart of these scripts runned on the tool, the robot has to be always processing the messages that it receive via Modbus TCP.
+This is done by the **7_4_pruebas_modbus** program, also contained in the *source_code* folder.
+This program will get the correction provided by the tool software using the robot's Modbus TCP registers and move the arm accordingly.